kusl/MyAdventure/README.md

 ### Past 1000 units: the post-cap scaling

-Once a business hits 1000 owned, no further milestone multipliers unlock — the table caps out at the cumulative ×327,680.
+Once a business hits 1000 owned, no further milestone multipliers unlock — the revenue milestone table caps out at the cumulative ×327,680.
 Without intervention, that creates a wall: every new unit costs `1.07^N` more than the one before, but pays back the same per-unit revenue, so each new lemonade stand becomes exponentially less worthwhile until "the next one" costs trillions and pays back in centuries.

 To keep buying past the cap meaningful, **post-1000 revenue is multiplied by `CostMultiplier^((Owned − 1000) / 2)`**.
 That's the square root of how fast the cost grows, so unit 1001 is roughly as cost-efficient as unit 1000 was, and unit 5000 stays in the same payback ballpark instead of drifting off to infinity.
 The math is invisible below 1000 — it's exactly 1.0 — so nothing about the early or middle game changes.

+The "BUY MAX (N)" button — which shows how many units you can buy right now — uses an O(1) geometric-series closed form, so buying 50,000 lemonade stands at once takes the same time as buying 5.

 ### The late game: prestige early, prestige often